-Walk 10-15 minutes to Sendai station and take the bullet train for 1 and a half hour, then transfer 1 hour by coach to the small and charming city of Nikko.
-Drive by scenic Shinkyo Bridge before visiting the lavish Toshogu Shrine.
-At the shrine there will be some steps to climb.
+Walk 10-15 minutes to Sendai station.
+From here take a 90-minute bullet train, then transfer 1 hour by coach to the small and charming city of Nikko.

+Here, drive by the scenic Shinkyo Bridge before visiting the lavish Toshogu Shrine, burial place of leyasu Tokugawa, who founded the Tokugawa Shogunate - a military dynasty that held power for more than 250 years, eclipsing the emperor in importance.
+At the shrine, there will be some steps to climb.

 Continue to the magnificent Kegon Waterfall, taking a 100-metre tall elevator down to a viewpoint where you can look up at the stunning waterfall.
 You will be walking for approximately 2 hours in Nikko.

 Drive 2 and a half hours to Tokyo, Japan's capital city, and check in to your hotel.

-Nikko - Nikko is best known for its vast and rich nature as well as famous sightseeing spots, including historical shrines and temples.
-Many people visit Nikko for its distinctive mystical atmosphere as it used to be the centre of Shinto and Buddhist mountain worship for many centuries.
+Nikko - The Nikko area is best known for its vast and rich nature as well as famous sightseeing spots, including historic shrines and temples.
+Many people visit Nikko for its distinctive atmosphere, as it was the centre of Shinto and Buddhist mountain worship for many centuries.
+The town is also a popular hub for visitors to Nikko National Park, a verdant mountain landscape formed by historic volcanic activity.

-Toshogu Shrine - Toshogu Shrine is the final resting place of the founder of the Tokugawa Shogunate that ruled Japan for over 250 years until 1868.
-The extravagantly decorated shrine complex has more than a dozen buildings set in a beautiful forest.
-Numerous wood carvings and large amounts of gold leaf were used to decorate the buildings in a way not seen elsewhere in Japan, where simplicity was traditionally stressed in shrine architecture.
+Toshogu Shrine - Toshogu Shrine is the final resting place of the founder of the Tokugawa Shogunate, a military dynasty who ruled Japan for over 250 years until the Meiji Restoration in the 1860s.
+The extravagantly-decorated shrine complex has more than a dozen buildings, set in a beautiful forest.
+Numerous wood carvings and large amounts of gold leaf were used to decorate the buildings in a way rarely seen in Japan, where simplicity was traditionally stressed in shrine architecture.